 If you're thinking of hosting a sports event in the county, contact Eric Kulczycky, our national sales manager for sports marketing.
 He'll be delighted to review the various items to consider when planning and executing your event, and provide tips on how to make your out-of-town guests feel special.

 Fairfax County has a population of more than one million people.
 It is the largest jurisdiction both in the D.C. metro area and in Virginia, with the lowest crime rate of any large county in the U.S. We're bigger than Baltimore, Kansas City, Miami, or Pittsburgh.
-Fairfax County is home to 300 associations, seven Fortune 500 companies (Gannett, Sprint Nextel, General Dynamics, Capital One, Freddie Mac, Sallie Mae, NVR), and companies like Volkswagen USA, M&M/Mars, and the Ringling Brothers - Barnum & Bailey Circus.
+Fairfax County is home to 300 associations, 11 Fortune 500 companies (Gannett, Sprint Nextel, General Dynamics, Capital One, Freddie Mac, Sallie Mae, NVR, among others), and companies like Volkswagen USA, M&M/Mars, and the Ringling Brothers - Barnum & Bailey Circus.
 George Mason University, located in the middle of the county, is the largest university in the state of Virginia with more than 43,000 students.